dhh1128/codecraft.co/george-and-the-flood.md

 It really <em>does</em> depend, and I have not given you enough information.
 You could make some reasonable assumptions, but if you can get hard data, so much the better.

-Smart black belts don't just notice that these questions need answering--they proactively attack them.
+Smart black belts don't just notice that these questions need answering &mdash; they proactively attack them.
 I would prefer to fight the competing hordes with a well organized team of black belts around me.
 Wouldn't you?

 <strong>The Master Answer</strong>